 Invoked by Something Awful.
-Though profanity flows freely and edited posts have "[username] fucked around with this message at [timestamp]" added to them, it has swear filter only for unregistered viewers to make the forum uncomfortable to read for them.
+Though profanity flows freely and edited posts have "[username] fucked around with this message at [timestamp]" added to them, it has swear filter only for unregistered viewers to make the forum uncomfortable to read for them, as well as to prevent SA from popping up in strange google searches.
 The filter replaces several words with "gently caress", "poo poo", and "stinkyhole".

 The word "asshole" is censored to "rear end in a top hat".